godotengine/godot-website/collections/_article/custom-sky-shaders-godot-4-0.md

 2. The radiance size.
 3. The update mode.

-Instead of subclasses, the behaviour of the `Sky` is contained in its `Material`.
+Instead of subclasses, the behavior of the `Sky` is contained in its `Material`.
 For all three \*SkyMaterial types, users can select "Convert to ShaderMaterial" and edit the code directly.

 ### `PanoramaSkyMaterial`